microsoft/pai/manual/cluster-admin/how-to-set-up-pv-storage.md

 # How to Setup Kubernetes Persistent Volumes as Storage

 This document describes how to use Kubernetes Persistent Volumes (PV) as storage on PAI.

-A pure k8s version PAI v0.18.0 cluster or later is required before you start.

-## Introduction

-To use existing storage (nfs, samba, Azure blob, etc.) on PAI, admin could create PV on Kubernetes and claim as PAI storage.
-Then users could use those PV/PVC as storage in their jobs.
+To set up existing storage (nfs, samba, Azure blob, etc.), you need:

-Here's a detailed walkthrough.
+  1. Create PV and PVC as PAI storage on Kubernetes.
+  2. Confirm the worker nodes have proper package to mount the PVC.
+For example, the `NFS` PVC requires package `nfs-common` to work on Ubuntu.
+  3. Assign PVC to specific user groups.

+Users could mount those PV/PVC their jobs after you set up the storage properly.
+The name of PVC is used to onboard on PAI.

 ## Create PV/PVC on Kubernetes

-Admin need to create PV for storage and create PVC bound to corresponding PV.
-The name of PVC is used to onboard on PAI.

 There're many approches to create PV/PVC, you could refer to [Kubernetes docs](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) if you are not familiar yet.
 Followings are some commonly used PV/PVC examples.

-* NFS
+### NFS

     ```yaml
     # NFS Persistent Volume